 Things to consider before buying

 When you’re looking to buy a travel umbrella you need to look at certain features to make sure you’re getting the right one.
 You don’t want something that you can’t really use or that’s awkward.
 Instead, you want something that you can trust to work properly.
-You should base your decision on:
+You should base your decision on the following factors.

 The first thing you want to look at when you’re choosing your next umbrella is the size.
 Remember you’re looking for a travel umbrella and that means you want to make sure it folds down small enough to carry.
 At the same time, you want something that you can unfold to get a good amount of protection.